 3 – This delisting only applies to wastewater treatment sludge from the system on site.
 Hazardous waste rules do not apply to wastewater sent from the facility to the City of Albany, and this rulemaking does not change any responsibilities the facility has to the City of Albany or others.
 Continued operation of the systems on site upstream of the sludge filter press are required for this rule to remain in effect.

 4 – This delisting only applies to management of wastewater treatment sludges from the site.
 This does not authorize any change in the relationship between the facility and the City of Albany wastewater authority.
-The proposed action was noticed to DEQ’s govdelivery lists for rule making and for hazardous waste.
+The proposed action was noticed to DEQ’s GovDelivery lists for rule making and for hazardous waste.
 An ad was also placed in the Albany Democrat Herald.

 Comment 4 – AK Davis